gajaio/slideshow_pagination/README.md

 ##NOTE:
 This need to be used with fixed height and width, and using % may turn the functionality weird with slide option.
 	Also it is not responsive.
 These things will be fixed in the next subsequent releases!
+	Please refer this link for a demo https://youtu.be/TU50SU-kySw
 ##Pagination

 to use the pagination component, keep your html and css ready